 1. To validate existing assumptions of usability issues in our product.

-2. To discover additional features we didn't have in current product, which might be added to the next phase of the product.
+2. To discover additional features we didn't have in the current product, which might be added to the next phase of the product.

 Given the goals, a summative usability testing perfectly suits our goals.
-Since our participants were located in different cities/counties, and we had limited budget, we planned to do a remote testing.
+Since our participants were located in different cities/counties, and we had a limited budget, we planned to do a remote testing.
 Though it might not be as good as an in house usability testing, it would still help us get enough insights as a starting point for product improvement.

 1.2 Task Flows